takinabradley/component-classnames/README.md

 # Step 5: Dynamic styling

 component-classNames uses the deduped version of the `classnames` package under the hood.
-That means you can pass in anything via an array that `classNames` This means you can apply some styles dynamically from outside a component:
+That means you can pass in anything via an array that `classNames` supports.
+This allows you to apply some classNames dynamically from outside a component:

 ```js
 function App() {